cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 62325-301 nsprefix=mcim nsuri=htt://iec.ch/ ….
 Market…

 \[Proposed\] The IEC is taking an approach of using a consistent namespace for all standard CIM within one consistent version of total CIM.
-Thus namespaces are only specified one time at the top-level package (i.e. the "CIM" top-level package) and version would be bumped when any subpackage changes.
+Thus namespaces are only specified one time at the top-level package (i.e. the CIM top-level package) and version would be bumped when any subpackage changes.
 Therefore the namespace approach is useful to encode this single namespace in the UML for standard CIM canonical model plus namespace for any extension packages.

 <table>
 <colgroup>